Relâche Ensemble Members

 Lloyd Shorter, oboe & English horn,

-Lloyd Shorter has played with Relâche since 1990.
-As a soloist, he’s performed under the direct consultation of many major composers, including John Corigliano, Joan Tower, and Simon Bainbridge.
+Lloyd Shorter has performed with Relâche since 1990 and been co-artistic director since 2003.
+As a soloist, he has performed in consultation with many major composers, including John Corigliano, Joan Tower, and Simon Bainbridge.
 Lloyd’s performances with Relâche have included the Prague Spring Festival, concerts in Berlin, Vienna, Warsaw, Cracow, Amsterdam, Vilnius, Seattle, Phoenix, New York City and Venezuela.
-He has received grants from the State of Delaware for solo work and touring, from the University of Delaware for Internet2 research, and was a Salzburg Seminar fellow to debate the future of classical music.
-Lloyd has been a member of the Delaware Symphony for over 30 years and is on the faculty at the University of Delaware, where he teaches oboe and English horn, along with numerous courses on music and cultural history, with an emphasis on contemporary music.
-At the University, he is also involved in research using Internet2 for music instruction featuring live class interviews with some of the most interesting creative artists of our time.
+Lloyd has been a member of the Delaware Symphony for over 40 years.
+He recently retired as a member of the faculty of the University of Delaware where many of his courses emphasized contemporary music.
+He has also been an innovator in musical and creative applications of Internet2.

 Back to top